 FreeUp is a top-notch site like Fiverr for finding work.
 They pre-vet all freelancers so that agencies and businesses don’t have to worry about the credibility of the individual.

 From advertising, web design, graphic design, e-commerce and amazon specialists, they cover several work fields for freelancers of all kind.

 - Appears to cater more towards agencies looking to hire

-Truelancer is a place where you can find hundreds of freelancing jobs in various categories including programming/IT, multimedia and design, content and translation, admin, finance, accounting, marketing, SEO, and many more.
+Truelancer is a place where you can find hundreds of freelancing jobs in various categories including programming/IT, multimedia and design, content and translation, admin, finance, accounting, digital marketing, SEO, and many more.